Misterhex/Misterhex.github.io/_posts/2017-10-25-Kubernetes-Kops-Logging-And-Monitoring.md

 - Kubeadm ( baremetal, virtual machines )
 - More..

-The different ways of provisioning and managing clusters is well documented `here`.

 We are using `kops` to provision our cluster `aws`, using `kops` we get multi-az nodes deployment and auto scaling group at the cluster level.
 We actually evaluated a couple of options before deciding on `kops`.
 Our client is already on `aws` and is comfortable with it. also, `kops` project has quite a strong community involvement.

 Learn more about `kops` [here](https://github.com/kubernetes/kops)